If you are contemplating purchasing a chinchilla, you probably have questions such as if a chinchilla can climb or not.

 Seriously, chinchillas are incredible climbers and can jump like you wouldn’t believe.

-I’m going to take the time in this post to go over some necessary precautions you should consider and what to expect out of your chinchilla.
+I’m going to take the time in this post to go over some necessary precautions you should consider and what to expect out of your chinchilla after the adoption.

 First off, I want to point out that although having an animal in the home capable of climbing like an expert or even jumping is nothing to worry about.